 Do thorough research, learn as much as possible about laws, prohibited products, international shipping companies, and their reviews, and make your decisions later.
 And if you are not happy with them, you can always change your mind and try out other companies.

-8. Set Your Marketing Strategy & Execute Your Campaigns
+8. Set Your Marketing Strategy & Execute Your Campaigns for Shopify Store

 Even this is the last step in our article; you should start building your strategy and promoting your brand as soon as the idea pop-ups in your mind.
 This will help you gain new leads, potential customers or clients, and even investors.